-The Lynx Point Siamese was created by the accidental breeding a seal point siamese and an short-haired tabby around the mid 20th Century.
+The Lynx Point Siamese was created by the accidental breeding of a seal point siamese and a short-haired tabby around the mid 20th Century.
 The result was a beautiful cat that soon gained popularity because of its good looks and laid-back nature.

 What is a Lynx Point Siamese cat? conclusion